jermp/cmd_line_parser/README.md

     /* Print help message. */
     void help() const;

-    /* Add required argument with a name and a description.
+    /* Add a required argument with a name and a description.
        Return false if an argument with the same name already exists. */ bool add(std::string const& name, std::string const& descr);

-    /* Add required argument with a name, a description and a shorthand.
+    /* Add an optional argument with a name, a description and a shorthand.
-       It also specifies whether the option is boolean or not.
+       It also specifies whether the argument is boolean or not.
        Return false if an argument with the same name already exists. */ bool add(std::string const& name, std::string const& descr, std::string const& shorthand, bool is_boolean = true);

-    /* Get a variable of type T by name. */ template <typename T>
+    /* Get a variable of type T by name.
+       It throws an exception if an argument with the specified name is not found. */
+    template <typename T>
     T get(std::string const& name) const;
 ```